 Fill these forms out on the flight so you won’t waste time once you land.
 Know what you are bringing, how much money you have (cash), and the address of the place you are going to (we will provide this to you as the games get closer).
 Every person needs to fill out an immigration form, even children.

 Once you land, just follow the signs to immigration and wait in the line.
 Afterwards, go to baggage pick-up to retrieve your luggage, airport personnel will scan your bags and then you’re all set!

 Once teams have registered and travel arrangements have been made, we will provide the plan for team transportation from the airport.

 You do not need any additional vaccines to come into Mexico.
 However, check with your country’s health department to make sure there aren’t any immunization requirements to come back to your country, or any additional vaccines required for your layover country.

 If you are planning on bringing a credit card, make sure to call ahead of time and let them know you will be traveling so the company does not think your charges are fraudulent.
 Similarly, if you are bringing a cell phone, you may need to purchase an international plan in advance.
-However, there will be WiFi at the event venue and your lodging accommodations, so you will be able to use applications like WhatsApp and WeChat on your WiFi-enabled phones.
+However, there will be WiFi at the event venue, so you will be able to use applications like WhatsApp and WeChat on your WiFi-enabled phones.